Church Planting

 WHAT IS DBS?

 “DBS” stands for Discovery Bible Study.
 The DBS model is a participant-led discovery journey into learning and understanding what the Bible teaches.
 The DBS is the way into a community and truly guides people through the Gospel!
 Every planted church starts as a DBS that is led by a Bible School student.
-Once the group reaches at least 20 adult members, they can apply to receive a church structure.
+When a group grows to 20+ members, Okoa supports construction by providing materials and resources while the congregation contributes land and finishes the building.

 CHURCH HEALTH